FindMySchool LogoFindMySchool

 The most recent graded inspection (July 2024) judged the school Outstanding overall, with Outstanding gradings across the main areas reported.
 Inspection evidence also highlights ambitious expectations for learning, strong early reading practice, and clear routines that support behaviour and engagement.

 Apply through Surrey’s coordinated admissions route.
-Applications for September 2026 open from 3 November 2025 and close on 15 January 2026 for on-time applications, with outcomes sent on 16 April 2026.
+Applications for September 2027 open from 2 November 2026 and close on 15 January 2027 for on-time applications, with outcomes sent on 16 April 2027 and acceptance due by 30 April 2027.

 Yes.
 Published information describes breakfast provision from 8.00am to 8.30am and after-school provision up to 6.00pm, with booking requirements and session structures set out by the school.